 Palka welcomed the participants and was elected Chair.
-Kelly was originally identified as co-Chair for this subcommittee but was not able to attend the meeting, though she hoped to participate next year.
+Kelly was identified as co-Chair for this sub-committee, but this year she unfortunately was not able to attend the meeting, though hoped to participate next year.

 1.2 Appointment of rapporteurs